-Α В C D E Intervention components and planned activities Activities as actually implemented (Description, including process Names of Individuals/Organizations Involved and their Role Considerations for Future Replication or Expansion What successes occurred during this reporting period?
+Α В С D E

+Intervention components and planned activities Activities as actually implemented (Description, including process used to achieve activity) Names of Individuals/Organizations Involved and their Role Considerations for Future Replication or Expansion What successes occurred during this reporting period?
 What challenges were encountered and what strategies employed to address them?
-Activity to be replicated during scale up? used to achieve activity) If the intervention was not implemented as planned, briefly describe why.
-Yes/No • What else occurred which was not originally anticipated as part of the intervention but proved to be important (either positive or negative)?
+If the intervention was not implemented as planned, briefly describe why.
+What else occurred which was not originally anticipated as part of the intervention, but proved to be important (either Activity to be replicated during scale- up?
+Yes/No

+positive or negative)?